Surfer legend Kelly Slater is expanding with his sustainable label Outerknown. The label relies on minimalist designs and innovative fabrics

 Kelly Slater's Outerknown breaches the traditional fashion cycle

-Kelly Slater, 11-time winner of the Surfer League, began his material and production with the latest collection of well-known surfer brands Clothing questioning.
+Kelly Slater, 11-time winner of the Surfer League, began his material and production with the latest collection of well-known surfer brands Fashion questioning.
 Because, in his eyes, good design and responsible production should not be a contradiction in terms.

 More transparency and responsibility for people and nature